What You Need to Know About Log Grader or Scaler

 - Paint identification marks of specified colors on logs to identify grades or species, using spray cans, or call out grades to log markers.

-Log Grader or Scaler Required Skills
+Qualities of a Log Grader or Scaler

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.